-The authors thank for helpful discussions with K. Sotthewes, C. B. Winkelmann, O. Kolosov, V. Falko, and A. Tzalenchuk, as well as T. Vincent for cross-reading the final manuscript.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 881603 (Graphene Core3), the German Research Foundation (DFG) via Mo 858/14-1 as well as the Humboldt foundation via a grant of S.S.
+The authors thank for helpful discussions with K. Sotthewes, C. B. Winkelmann, O. Kolosov, V. Falko, and A. Tzalenchuk.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 881603 (Graphene Core3) as well as the Humboldt foundation via a grant of S.S.